doc4d/docs/versioned_docs/version-21/Desktop/sessions.md

 :::note

-When creating an OTP token in client/server environment, you need to make sure that the [OTP creation code](../API/SessionClass.md#createotp) is executed on the server (the `Session` object is Null on a remote 4D).
+When creating an OTP token in client/server environment, you need to execute the [OTP creation code](../API/SessionClass.md#createotp) **on the server** (the `Session` object is Null on a remote 4D).
 You can use for example the [`On Server Open Connection`](../commands-legacy/on-server-open-connection-database-method.md) database method.

 :::